cwrc/dbpedia-entity-lookup/README.md

 ### SPARQL

-dbpeida supports sparql, but SPARQL has limited support for full text search.
+dbpedia supports sparql, but SPARQL has limited support for full text search.
 The expectation with SPARQL mostly seems to be that you know exactly what you are matching on
 So, a query that exactly details the label works fine:

 SELECT DISTINCT ?s WHERE {